 The $199 iRulu 7″ is a tablet computer that is unlike many of its generation.
 And the ones before it.
-As you will see from our article below.
+As you will see from our review below.

 The looks on this gadget are appealing.
 It’s a nice tablet to look at and use.
-We had no problems to find its controls.
+We had no problems, during tests, to find its controls.
 When we used them, they felt smooth and offered great feedback.

 Non QWERTY keyboard

 As for connectivity, you get one mini-USB, one HDMI output and a slot for a microSD card.
 The latter is not featured on this device.

 The display is a 7″ one.
 From watching a movie to playing a game and every kind of other content, the touchscreen delivers them in good quality.
 It’s not as superb as other tablets we have tested so far, but it’s still a great display to watch stuff on.
 And the battery lasted almost a full day.